component-skel/component-skel/Readme.md

 Jumpstart component development.

 Use component skel to add a skeleton to work from right after beginning work on your component.
-I make this because I got tired of copying my `test/` directory from one component to the next.
+I made this because I got tired of copying my `test/` directory from one component to the next, and copying the same `make` targets over and over.

+Currently you need to grap skeletons yourself and put them in `~/.component/skel`;
+that might become automatic or somewhat managed in the future.

 # Usage